Tony Tucker

 Tony Craig Tucker (born December 27, 1958) is an American former professional boxer who competed from 1980 to 1998.
 He won the IBF heavyweight title in 1987, and was the shortest-reigning world heavyweight champion at just 64 days.
 In an interview with Barry Tompkins, he referred to himself as the "invisible champion," due to the press and general public largely neglecting him.
-He is best known for giving Mike Tyson in his prime a relatively close fight, in which he, in the words of Larry Merchant, "rocked Tyson" in the first round.
+He is best known for giving a young Mike Tyson a close fight, in which he, in the words of Larry Merchant, "rocked Tyson" in the first round.
 However, Tyson went on to win a unanimous decision.
 As an amateur, he won the 1979 United States national championships, the 1979 World Cup, and a gold medal at the 1979 Pan American Games, all in the light heavyweight division.

 Amateur career

 Tony Tucker became a boxer under influence of his father Bob Tucker, also a former amateur boxer, who became his trainer and manager, put all his wealth into the development of his son's boxing career.
 Tony fought out of Grand Rapids, Michigan, competing almost his entire amateur career in the light heavyweight division with his billed weight at the 1979 Pan American Games exactly matching the weight limit of the division (178 lbs).

 Robert Surkein, the national boxing chairman for the Amateur Athletic Union, said of Tucker: “Believe me, he's better than Leon Spinks.
 Spinks couldn't hold this kid's gloves at a comparable stage.”
 Rollie Schwartz, past national chairman of the AAU Boxing Commission, said of Tucker prior to the Olympics, "Tucker is a combination boxer and puncher, much akin to Joe Louis.
 He comes right at you.
 I'd take him tomorrow over the two so-called light Heavyweight champs."